Image Credit Renovation Bay-Bee

 The money went on the 5 new water flumes, a new roof, a makeover for the restaurant, changing rooms and entrance and it seems some fancy new lights.

 Well, I can’t really complain too much here because we loved it the way it was before and it was so nice to be back.
-It was a place which me and Jake visited every single Wednesday and it held such great memories for us.
+It was a place that me and Jake visited every single Wednesday and it held such great memories for us.
 It has so much for every age group to enjoy and his face lit up when we got in.
 The pools are all still incredibly warm and William managed well over an hour without getting cold– in our local pool (Aquadrome) a couple of weeks ago we only managed 20 minutes due to how cold it was, even I couldn’t stand being in there any longer!

 The rapids are still a very popular area of the pool and we had loads of fun going around and being swept along.
 William enjoyed splashing in from the side, Jake had fun on the pirate ship, squirting water from the pistols and going down the slide and we all loved the bubbles in the jacuzzi.
 It was also nice that it wasn’t overly busy and we could still move.